jarviscanada/jarvis_data_eng_MohammadAsif/core_java/grep/README.md

 # Introduction
-Discuss the design of each app.
-What does the app do?
-What technologies have you used? (e.g. core java, libraries, lambda, IDE, docker, etc..)
 This Java application is a implementation of the [grep] command used in Linux systems utilized to search for a pattern in a group of files.
 The application takes three arguments:
 `regex` a regex pattern to search for within the file `rootDir` the root directory to direct the search for files containing the pattern